CSIEA-Ottawa: The pre-CSIEA era

 The need for a professional association for Iranian engineers and architects was felt over the years, as many engineers and architects with Iranian background or ties with Iranian culture chose Ottawa as their permanent residence.
 This movement started in the 1980s and was intensified in the 1990s as Ottawa blossomed with private companies, universities and government institutions.

 Before the inception of the CSIEA, Iranian engineers and architects met in different ways, mostly during private parties.
 Other events were organized by different groups, such as a slideshow on Bam and Kerman's architectural oeuvres in July 2002 and a group visit of the Canadian Museum of Science and Technology in November 2003.

 A common characteristic of these pre-CSIEA events was that they were organized and managed by a relatively small number of people (in some instances only one person) and as a result, they lacked the generality in purpose and the continuity that a real association should demonstrate.
 Another weakness was the relatively small target audience of these events, which were mostly limited to friends and acquaintances.

-With these shortfalls in mind, different groups of people were talking about the possibility of organizing these individual efforts into a more systematic form.
-In summer of 2004 some of these networking pioneers finally got together and undertook a full-fledged feasibility study on the eventual establishment of a society for Iranian engineers and architects in Ottawa.
-One of the greatest assets of this founding group was the great diversity of its members' background, in terms of age, expertise, and number of years spent in Canada.
-Although it seemed at the beginning that it might be quite a challenge to build consensus among such a varied group, CSIEA has so far clearly demonstrated that this diversity enriched the group by providing complementary skills, and viewpoints.